Delegate administration in Azure Active Directory

 In the Azure AD portal, you can view all the members of any role, which can help you quickly check your deployment and delegate permissions.

-If you’re interested in delegating access to Azure resources instead of administrative access in Azure AD, see Assign an Azure role.
+If you’re interested in delegating access to Azure resources instead of administrative access in Azure AD, see Assign Azure roles using the Azure portal.

 It's work to develop a delegation model that fits your needs.
 Developing a delegation model is an iterative design process, and we suggest you follow these steps: